USRSE/usrse.github.io/pages/about/sponsors.md

 <br>
 <br>
 <br>
+### Individual Sponsors

-Thank you tou our individual sponsors for your generous donations.
+Thank you to our individual sponsors for your generous donations.
 For information on current fundraising initiatives and how to donate to US-RSE, see the [support US-RSE page]({{ site.baseurl }}/support/).